beiatrix/beiatrix/src/config/projects/mobileChat.md

   </div>
 </div>

-Tapping the paintbrush icon button also opens the whiteboard, where the student can send drawings.
+Tapping the paintbrush icon also opens the whiteboard, where the student can send drawings.

 <div
   style="display: flex; flex-direction: row; justify-content: center;"